Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group

 If we require the theory to be invariant under both $S'_4$ modular symmetry and the generalized CP symmetry, all the couplings would be restricted to be real in our working basis, as shown in section~\ref{sec:gCP-S4DC}.
 Thus the number of free parameters in a model would be reduced further.
-For the 15 viable models listed in table~\ref{tab:goodmodel_para_obs}, the generalized CP symmetry enforces both coupling constants $g_1$ and $g_2$ to be real.
-As a consequence, the light neutrino mass matrix would be described by four real parameters $g_2/g_1$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$ and the overall scale $g^2_1v_u^2/\Lambda$.
-In particular, the complex modulus $\tau$ and modular forms would be sources all CP violation phases.
-We find only six out of the 15 models are compatible with data, the numerical results are shown in table~\ref{tab:goodmodel_gCP}.
+For the 15 viable models listed in table~\ref{tab:goodmodel_para_obs}, the generalized CP symmetry enforces both coupling constants $g_1$ and $g_2$ to be real such that the phase $\arg{(g_2/g_1)}$ is equal to zero or $\pi$.
+As a consequence, the minimal CP-invariant models with $S'_4$ modular symmetry are characterized by only 7 free parameters: $\beta/\alpha$, $\gamma/\alpha$, $\alpha v_d$, $g_2/g_1$, $g^2_1v_u^2/\Lambda$, $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$, the predictive power of the models are enhanced.
+The former three parameters $\beta/\alpha$, $\gamma/\alpha$ and $\alpha v_d$ in the charged lepton mass matrix are still fixed by the charged lepton masses $m_{e, \mu, \tau}$.
+The remaining four parameters $g_2/g_1$, $g^2_1v_u^2/\Lambda$, $\texttt{Re}(\tau)$ and $\texttt{Im}(\tau)$ describe the entire neutrino sector including the three neutrino masses $m_{1,2,3}$, three neutrino mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$, the Dirac CP violation phase $\delta^{l}_{CP}$ and the Majorana CP phases $\alpha_{21}$ and $\alpha_{31}$.
+In particular, the complex modulus $\tau$ and modular forms would be sources of all CP violation phases.
+We find only seven out of the fifteen models are compatible with data, the numerical results are shown in table~\ref{tab:goodmodel_gCP}.